mrisher/webxr-reference/webxr-device-api/index.md

 **Non-exclusive session:** A non-immersive presentation in which device tracking information is used to render content on a page.
 This is sometimes referred to as "magic window" mode.
 It enables the viewer to look around a scene by moving the device.

+### matrices

+Some WebXR ojbects return data in the form of matrices.
+WebXR matrices are always 4 by 4 and returned as 16 element `Float32Arrays` in column major order.
+They may be passed directly to WebGL's `uniformMatrix4fv()` method, used to create an equivalent `DOMMatrix`, or used with a variety of third-party math libraries.
+Values in WebXR matrices are always given in meters.

 ## WebVR Device Interfaces

 ### Device Enumeration